helrond/helrond.github.io/resume/index.md

 ## Papers and Presentations

+*   _Learning in Motion: Collaborating Across Organizations to Manage, Preserve & Use Digital Records_, (panelist) Technology Affinity Group, November 2017
+*   _For Good Measure: The Role of Regulatory Records in Environmental Maintenance_, (speaker, with Eira Tansey) Society for the History of Technology, October 2017
+*   _“What’s Wrong and How to Fix It”: Woody Guthrie and the Maintenance of Folk Music_, (speaker) Maintainers II, April 2017
+*   _Archives as Sites of Resistance, Liberation and Creativity_, (speaker) The Word is Action: Engaging the Bible and Social Justice in memory of Walter Wink, October 2016
 *   _Critical Work: Archivists as Maintainers_, (speaker) Society of American Archivists Research Forum, August 2016
 *   _Foundation Archives: How Changes to the Way We Work is Sparking Innovation in the Way We Record Our History_, (panelist) Philanthropy New York, March 2016
 *   _staticAid: a static site generator for archival description_, (speaker) Code4Lib Conference, March 2016